To help your baby move from the crib to a

 , here's how to make the move itself a good

-yourselves and the most useful equipment to set up the big bed, right
+yourselves and choose the most useful equipment to set up the big bed, right

 Prepare the smoothest toddler transition ...
 TOGETHER